 You have finally arrived in London and immediately decide to go on a walk.
 You have worked out a list of places you want to visit, and the first one that comes to mind is the Tower of London.
 You eagerly jump on the metro to get there, looking forward to visiting one of the places you have read so much about.

 But the minute you arrive, you realize that there is a massive line to get tickets, and it doesn’t look like you’ll be getting in any time soon.
 You are ready to settle for a photo from the outside (the view from the South Bank is incredible, after all).

 Don’t give up, I say!
-I promise you there are ways of visiting the Tower of London that don’t require standing in line for hours and that there are many easy ways of getting Tower of London tickets and tours that will save you from any of the hassle.
+I promise you there are ways of visiting the Tower of London that don’t require standing in line for hours and that there are tickets and tours that will save you from any of the hassle.

-In this post, I will explain how to get Tower of London tickets and tell you everything you should know before visiting the Tower of London.
+In this post, I will explain everything you should know before visiting the Tower of London.
 Before doing so, let me share some information about this incredible attraction.

 Why You Must Visit The Tower Of London